Hurricane Sandy (2012): 60 km Wind Area Forecast (Photo credit: Canadian Pacific)

 - Glent Fork

-Baltimore District: As of Oct.
-30, forty three offices remain without power; with all except 9 operating on a generator.
-There are a total of 10 retail offices that remain closed; 5 of which are the result of mall/building closings.
-The remaining 5 offices are related to flooding.
-Note: There are 4 additional offices that have the potential of flooding due to rising Bay water.
+Baltimore District: Forty-three offices remain without power; with all except nine operating on a generator.
+There are a total of 10 retail offices that remain closed; five of which are the result of mall/building closings.
+The remaining five offices are related to flooding.
+Note: There are four additional offices that have the potential of flooding due to rising water.
 Updates will be provided at a later time.

 Capital District: Conditions in the 206 area of Southern Maryland has greatly improved.
 There are 4 offices that remain without power.

 - Silver Spring Main